RetryR1v2/mms-robbery/README.md

 - VORP / DL / SYN Supported.
 - It now Only Alerts on Duty Cops
 - 1.1.2 Added EZ Society Support.
+- 1.1.3 Added Global Cooldowns for Robberys only 1 Robbery at a time.

 # installation